When and How to Deliver a 3 Day Notice in San Antonio TX

 The Notice to Vacate must remain in composing, and consist of the following info:

-- Date the notice was served on the renter(s).
+- The date the notice was served on the renter(s).

 - Name(s) and address of tenant(s) rental.